mesg-foundation/engine/CONTRIBUTING.md

 # Start the development

-You can find all resources in our [wiki](https://github.com/mesg-foundation/core/wiki) that will help you from pulling the project to building and testing it and submit your different work.
+You can find all resources in our [wiki](https://github.com/mesg-foundation/core/wiki).
+It will guide you from pulling the project, to building and testing it, and submit your work to the community.